 Sleep Fans Rejoice as Band Brings It

-You know it’s a pretty good party when Ty Segall comes crowd-surfing past you at a concert.
+You know it’s a pretty good party when one of the actual performers comes crowd-surfing past you at a concert.
 That’s what happened during Iggy Pop’s set at Desert Daze Saturday night.

-But Segall, who also plays this weekend, wasn’t the only one who was happy about Iggy Pop’s headlining act on a rowdy, dusty, DesertDaze Saturday night in Joshua Tree.
+But the crowd surfers weren’t the only ones who was happy about Iggy Pop’s headlining act on a rowdy, dusty, DesertDaze Saturday night in Joshua Tree.

 Thurston Moore, King Gizzard, Sleep, Iggy Pop